terrywbrady/UsingAppScript/PITCHME.md

 #VSLIDE
 ### Use JQuery to get user input from web page
-- JQuery makes it easy to refernce input fields on a page.
+JQuery makes it easy to refernce input fields on a page regardless of your browser.
-- Fields with an id can be referenced by $("#id").
-- JQuery simplifies coding differences across browsers.

 ```
 function greeting(name){
   return "Greetings, " + name;
 }

 function hello(){
+  //$ is used to call a JQuery function
+  //"#myname" looks for a field with id="myname"
+  //.val() returns the value supplied by the user
   var name=$("#myname").val();
   alert(greeting(name));
 }